English and Comparative Literature, PhD

 Students may apply still for the free-standing MA program.
 Students should not apply to the free-standing program if they wish to advance beyond the MA in the English and Comparative Literature department at Columbia: the free-standing program is terminal.

-In the MA year, students take eight courses, which must include the Master’s Seminar and the Colloquium in Theory and Method.
+In the MA year, students take eight courses, which must include the Master’s Seminar.
 MA students must also complete the Master’s Essay and demonstrate proficiency in one foreign language.
 No advanced standing will be granted toward the MA for graduate work completed at other institutions.
 All sequential students are evaluated at the conclusion of the first year in order to be recommended to continue to MPhil studies.
 To complete the MPhil, sequential students take six more courses and fulfill a second language requirement before taking the oral examination in preparation for beginning work on the PhD dissertation.
 Students are expected to finish the PhD within six years of their initial enrollment as an MA candidate.

 All students in the doctoral program receive full financial support through year six as long as they make satisfactory progress.
 Teaching and research experience are considered an important aspect of the training of PhD students.
 Thus, graduate fellowships include some teaching and research apprenticeship.